ibm-cloud-docs/key-protect/about.md

 ---

 copyright:
-  years: 2017, 2025
+  years: 2017, 2026

-lastupdated: "2025-05-27"
+lastupdated: "2026-03-05"

-keywords: about Key Protect, about Key Management Service, Key Protect use cases
+keywords: about Key Protect, about Key Management Service, Key Protect use cases, Standard Key Protect, Dedicated Key Protect, single-tenant, multi-tenant

 subcollection: key-protect

 ---

-{:shortdesc: .shortdesc}
-{:screen: .screen}
-{:pre: .pre}
-{:table: .aria-labeledby="caption"}
-{:external: target="_blank" .external}
-{:codeblock: .codeblock}
-{:tip: .tip}
-{:note: .note}
-{:important: .important}
-{:term: .term}
+{{site.data.keyword.attribute-definition-list}}

 # About {{site.data.keyword.keymanagementserviceshort}}
 {: #about}

-{{site.data.keyword.keymanagementservicefull}} is a full-service encryption solution that allows data to be secured and stored in {{site.data.keyword.cloud_notm}} using the latest envelope encryption techniques that leverage FIPS 140-2 Level 3 certified cloud-based hardware security modules.
+{{site.data.keyword.keymanagementservicefull}} is a full-service encryption solution that allows data to be secured and stored in {{site.data.keyword.cloud_notm}} using the latest envelope encryption techniques that leverage FIPS 140-2 Level 3 (submitted for certification) cloud-based hardware security modules.
 {: shortdesc}

 Sensitive data should not be stored on any cloud provider unencrypted (as "plaintext", in other words).
 But just as with any method of encryption, going back to the earliest known ciphertexts created thousands of years ago, it's important not just to encrypt information so that it cannot be decoded easily but to protect the ciphers used to encrypt and decrypt it (since having a cipher is as good as having the data).